MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/model-customize-reports.md

 - As a system administrator, you must create a security group in Microsoft Azure Active Directory (Azure AD) and add **Dynamics 365 Analytics** or **Dynamics CCA Data Analytics** as a member of the security group.
 More information: [Create a basic group and add members using Azure Active Directory](/azure/active-directory/fundamentals/active-directory-groups-create-azure-portal)

-- As a Power BI administrator, you must add the security group created in Azure AD, after enabling the following in the Power BI admin portal:
+- As a Power BI administrator, you must add the security group created in Azure AD to Power BI service, after enabling the following in the Power BI admin portal:
   - **Service Principal** in the **Developer settings**.
   - **Create workspaces** in the **Tenant settings**.